Berkeleyisms

 Go Bears!
 Be sure to save your seat at The Big Game in the fall.

-The Glade: “The Glade” (aka Memorial Glade) is the huge patch of grass outside of Doe Library.
-Since it is the size of a small park, many students like to sit there, toss frisbees, enjoy the sun, or even lay down on the grass for a small nap.
+The Glade: “The Glade” refers to Memorial Glade, the huge patch of grass outside of Doe Library.
+Since it is the size of a small park, many students like to sit there, toss frisbees, enjoy the sun, or even lie down for a small nap.

 Unit 2, on Haste Street, is one of three residential halls located near campus.